mathcamp/devbox/README.rst

 There's a much worse variant where the hooks can pass even though you're committing a broken build.
 The ``hook.py`` file is designed to fix this and other issues.
 It performs a git checkout-index into a temporary folder, copies over any git submodules, and then runs the hooks on those temporary files.
-This means that you have some guarantee that the code that's being checked is the code that will be committed.